-More and more organizations are migrating their infrastructure to the Google Cloud Platform (GCP) considering the security, flexibility and cost-effectiveness that it provides.
-GCP ensures a high-level of redundancy and provides a granular control over the physical and virtual servers in addition to ensuring a faster, stable, secure and isolated environment.
+More and more organizations are migrating their infrastructure to the Google Cloud Platform (GCP) considering the security, flexibility and cost-effectiveness.
+GCP ensures a high-level of redundancy and provides granular control over the physical and virtual servers and ensures a faster, stable, secure and isolated environment.

 Why Google Cloud Platform?

 GCP scores over the traditional methods of disaster recovery by addressing the complicated planning requirements pertaining to physical and network infrastructure, scalability, security, bandwidth and other parameters.

 Applications and data on GCP utilize the same security model deployed in all Google Apps and are highly secure and reliable.
 Additionally, simplified administration through GCP ensures the reduction of costs in managing complex applications.